- 1/2 small kabocha squash, peeled and seeded

 Charred-Herb-Infused Olive Oil

-This recipe is featured in the print edition of the October 2017 issue.
+This story appears in the print issue of October 2017.